veebch/waffle/README.md

-# waffle
+# Waffle

-the things that made up the waffle video
+A collection of things that make up the waffle video